Loenies by Ernst van Veenendaal

 Early life and career

 Ernst van Veenendaal was born in 1966.
-In his late teens he and Bob Timman self-published six issues of the amateur comic magazine TNT (1983-1984).
+In his late teens, he and Bob Timman self-published six issues of the amateur comic magazine TNT (1983-1984).
 Among the contributors were Cor Beekmans, Jean-Pierre Coumans, Johan Dorpmanns, Dirk A. Duyn, Guido de Groot (Kito), Eric Heuvel, Michiel Hogenboom, Bauke Klomp, Bart van der Kraan, Caryl Strzelecki, Tofani, Bert Wagendorp and Herwin Walravens.
 Van Veenendaal was also present in other small press magazines, such as Strip Nieuws, with the comic strip 'Burgerman'.
+During this period, from 1983 to 1985, Van Veenendaal was also a student at the Vrije Academie.

 Comic Collectief

-Through Walravens, Van Veenendaal got in touch with Marc de Boer, who self-published Baal.
-Van Veenendaal, De Boer and Walravens teamed up and formed the collective Comic Collectief in Amsterdam.
-Ernst van Veenendaal, who was a student of the Vrije Academie from 1983 to 1985, was already drawing for the children's page of the Communist newspaper De Waarheid.
-He brought his friends along to fill the paper's comics section in the period 1984-1985.
-The trio was clearly not influenced by mainstream newspaper comics, but more by the anarchic tone of underground comix.
-Peter Pontiac was an inspiration, and Van Veenendaal had also showed his work to Toon van Driel as a kid.
+Through Walravens, Van Veenendaal got in touch with Marc de Boer, who edited another zine, Baal.
+Teaming up, Van Veenendaal, De Boer and Walravens formed the collective Comic Collectief in Amsterdam.
+By then, Ernst van Veenendaal was already drawing for the children's page of the Communist newspaper De Waarheid.
+In the period 1984-1985, he brought along his friends to fill that paper's comics section.
+The trio was clearly not influenced by mainstream newspaper strips, but more by the anarchic tone of underground comix.
+Peter Pontiac was an inspiration, and as a kid, Van Veenendaal had also shown his work to Toon van Driel.

 'Tater de Kater' (De Waarheid, 10 June 1985).
 Translation: "Alright, so cheese doesn't attract those mice.
 But what will?" - "Let's try it this way."

-'Supernutz', a joint effort of Van Veenendaal and De Boer about a clumsy superhero, appeared sporadically in the paper in October and November 1984.
-From November 1984 onwards, the Collectief team gradually replaced De Waarheid's more experienced comic artists Hein de Kort ('Korte Grappen'), Wim Stevenhagen ('Han & Hanneke') and Eric Schreurs ('Retep').
-Van Veenendaal himself was responsible for the strips about the witty 'Thijs Anijs' (6 November through 31 December 1984), the absurd strip 'Loenies' (2 April through 3 June 1985), and 'Tater de Kater' (4 through 28 June 1985), which was a more agressive version of Jim Davis' 'Garfield'.
-The latter was mostly made in cooperation with Marc de Boer, who also provided his own strip 'Ranonkel Verbogge' (3 January through 1 April 1985) and wrote 'Krent' (3 January through 1 April 1985) for Alfred Bryan.
+In October and November 1984, the 'Supernutz' strip, a joint effort of Van Veenendaal and De Boer about a clumsy superhero, appeared sporadically in De Waarheid.
+From November 1984 onwards, the Collectief team gradually replaced the features of De Waarheid's more experienced comic artists Hein de Kort ('Korte Grappen'), Wim Stevenhagen ('Han & Hanneke') and Eric Schreurs ('Retep').
+Van Veenendaal himself was responsible for the strips about the witty 'Thijs Anijs' (6 November through 31 December 1984), the absurd strip 'Loenies' (2 April through 3 June 1985), and 'Tater de Kater' (4 through 28 June 1985), the latter a more aggressive version of Jim Davis' 'Garfield'.
+The 'Tater de Kater' strip was mostly made in collaboration with Marc de Boer, who also provided his own strip 'Ranonkel Verbogge' (3 January through 1 April 1985) and wrote 'Krent' for Alfred Bryan (3 January through 1 April 1985).
+Herwin Walravens, in turn, contributed 'Red Cat' (2 April through 18 May 1985).

-The Comic Collectief also self-published a parody of Donald Duck weekly called 'Bad Duck' in 1985.
-Van Veenendaal self-published small-press book collections of Walravens' 'Go-Go and Red Cat' (1983), his own strip 'Tater de Kater' (1984) and of Tosti's 'De Buren' (1984).
-With Marc de Boer and Alfred Bryan he also attempted to make an animated film with the character 'Tater de Kater'.
+Still in 1985, the Comic Collectief self-published a parody of Donald Duck weekly called 'Bad Duck'.
+Van Veenendaal also self-published small-press book collections of Walravens' 'Go-Go and Red Cat' (1983), his own strip 'Tater de Kater' (1984) and of Tosti's 'De Buren' (1984).
+With Marc de Boer and Alfred Bryan, he also attempted to make an animated film with the character 'Tater de Kater', but this project was never completed.

 Thijs Anijs by Ernst van Veenendaal